sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 When you create or update a replicator, an entry is added to the store and a new replicator process will spin up.
 The replicator process watches the keyspace of the resource to be replicated and replicates all keys to the specified cluster in a last-write-wins fashion.

-When the cluster starts up for the first time, each node scans and starts a replicator process for each of the replicators that are defined.
-Multi-node clusters will have write redundancy.
+When the cluster starts up, each sensu-backend scans the stored replicator definitions and starts a replicator process for each replicator definition.
+Source clusters with multiple sensu-backends will cause redundant writes to occur.
+This is harmless but should be taken into account when designing a replicated system.

 ## Delete a replicator